fourjuaneight/landing/src/posts/spreadsheets-reloaded.md

 }
 ```

 The source URL is then matched to the corresponding object in the parsing JSON.
 The same is done for each parameter regex that's used to parse and grab the data.
 Anything else that isn't coming from these particular apps (regular articles and blog posts), can be handled by the **Get Article using Safari Reader** action.
-After all this process is done, the Shortcut just needs to generate the mutation and send it to the API.
+After all this process is done, the shortcut just needs to generate the mutation and send it to the API.

 ```graphql
 mutation {